 What is the application deadline?

 Regis University's MS in Nursing program has a rolling admission deadline; we accept applications up to the start date of the program but recommend applying sooner than later.
+The program starts three times a year in Spring (early January), Summer (May) and Fall (late August).

 What are the prerequisites for the program?